Louis Kahn: Career

 Kahn did not arrive at his distinctive architectural style until he was in his fifties.
 Initially working in a fairly orthodox version of the International Style, he was strongly influenced by a stay as architect-in-residence at the American Academy in Rome during 1950, which marked a turning point in his career.
 After visiting the ruins of ancient buildings in Italy, Greece, and Egypt, he adopted a back-to-the-basics approach.
 He developed his own style, as influenced by earlier modern movements, but not limited by their sometimes-dogmatic ideologies.
 In the 1950s and 1960s, as a consultant architect for the Philadelphia City Planning Commission, Kahn developed several plans for the center of Philadelphia that were never executed.

-In 1961 he received a grant from the Graham Foundation for Advanced Studies in the Fine Arts to study traffic movement in Philadelphia and to create a proposal for a viaduct system.
+In 1961, he received a grant from the Graham Foundation for Advanced Studies in the Fine Arts to study traffic movement in Philadelphia and to create a proposal for a viaduct system.

 He described this proposal at a lecture given in 1962 at the International Design Conference in Aspen, Colorado:

 In the center of town the streets should become buildings.
 This should be interplayed with a sense of movement which does not tax local streets for non-local traffic.
 There should be a system of viaducts which encase an area which can reclaim the local streets for their own use, and it should be made so this viaduct has a ground floor of shops and usable area.
 A model which I did for the Graham Foundation recently, and which I presented to Mr. Entenza, showed the scheme.

 Kahn's teaching career began at Yale University in 1947.
 He eventually was named as the Albert F. Bemis Professor of Architecture and Planning at Massachusetts Institute of Technology in 1956.
 Kahn then returned to Philadelphia to teach at the University of Pennsylvania from 1957 until his death, becoming the Paul Philippe Cret Professor of Architecture.
 He also was a visiting lecturer at Princeton University School of Architecture from 1961 to 1967.

+In 1974, Kahn died of a heart attack soon after a work trip to India.

 Awards and honors

 Kahn was elected a Fellow in the American Institute of Architects (AIA) in 1953.
-He was made a member of the National Institute of Arts and Letters in 1964.
-He was awarded the Frank P. Brown Medal in 1964.
-In 1965 he was elected into the National Academy of Design as an Associate Academician.
+He was made a member of the National Institute of Arts and Letters in 1964, the year he was awarded the Frank P. Brown Medal.
+In 1965, he was elected into the National Academy of Design as an Associate Academician, and received an honorary Doctor of Fine Arts from Yale University.
 He was made a member of the American Academy of Arts and Sciences in 1968 and awarded the AIA Gold Medal, the highest award given by the AIA, in 1971, and the Royal Gold Medal by the Royal Institute of British Architects (RIBA), in 1972.
 In 1971, he received the Golden Plate Award of the American Academy of Achievement.

-Death

-In 1974, Kahn died of a heart attack in a restroom at Penn Station in Manhattan.
-He had just returned from a work trip to India.
-Owing to police miscommunications in both New York City and Philadelphia, his wife was initially not notified.